All Local Conserved Quantities of the One-Dimensional Hubbard Model: S6. Examples of higher-order local charges

 \subsection{Explicit expressions for $Q_6$}

 We show all the expressions for the components of $Q_6$.
-We explain the structure of $Q_6^j$ for each $j$ in Fig.~\ref{Q6allfig}(a) and all the structure of $Q_6$ in Fig.~\ref{Q6allfig}(b).
+We explain the structure of $Q_6^j$ for each $j$ in Fig.~\ref{Q6allfig}~(a) and all the structure of $Q_6$ in Fig.~\ref{Q6allfig}~(b).
 The circle at $(s,d)$ in Fig.~\ref{Q6allfig} represents $Q_k^j(s,d)$.
+Each component of $Q_6$ is as follows: